At 82, Broadway star Joel Grey comes out as gay

-NEW YORK (Reuters) - Actor Joel Grey, an Oscar winner for his role in “Cabaret” opposite Liza Minnelli and who was married to actress Jo Wilder for 24 years, on Wednesday publicly revealed that he is gay.
+NEW YORK, Jan 28 (Reuters) - Actor Joel Grey, an Oscar winner for his role in “Cabaret” opposite Liza Minnelli and who was married to actress Jo Wilder for 24 years, on Wednesday publicly revealed that he is gay.

 The 82-year-old actor, who is the father of actress Jennifer Grey and also has a son, told People magazine that his family and friends have known about his sexuality.